 Serve on a bed of lettuce garnished with the flaked almonds and herbs

-- For an even lower fat dish, use light mayonnaise.
+- For an even lower fat dish, use light mayonnaise, or homemade milk kefir.

 - Regular curry powder is perfect for this dish.
 Adjust the quantities to your own heat tolerance.